Compression via Pre-trained Transformers: A Study on Byte-Level Multimodal Data: Methods

 \paragraph{Baselines}

-We compare to various standard compressors, both general-purpose, \ie gzip~\citep{deutsch1996gzip} and LZMA2~\citep{pavlov20197z}, and domain-specific, \ie FLAC~\citep{coalson2008flac} for audio data and PNG~\citep{boutell1997png} and lossless JPEG~2000~\citep{skodras2001jpeg2000} for images.
+We compare to various standard compressors, both general-purpose, \ie gzip~\citep{deutsch1996gzip} and LZMA2~\citep{pavlov20197z}, and domain-specific, \ie FLAC~\citep{coalson2008flac} for audio data and PNG~\citep{boutell1997png} and lossless JPEG~2000~\citep{skodras2001jpeg2000} and JPEG-XL~\citep{alakuijala2019jpeg} for images.
 Both gzip and LZMA2 (which is used by the 7zip software) are based on Huffman coding~\citep{huffman1952method} and the Lempel-Ziv-Welch algorithm~\citep{welch1984technique}.
-We use the default parameters for gzip, LZMA2, and JPEG~2000, compression level 12 for FLAC, and instruct PNG to find the optimal encoder settings.
-We also compare to the online transformer from \citet{bellard2021nncp}, with the default v3.3 parameters, which is the current state-of-the-art on the Large Text Compression Benchmark~\citep{mahoney2006large}.
+We use the default parameters for gzip, LZMA2, JPEG~2000, and JPEG-XL, compression level 12 for FLAC, and instruct PNG to find the optimal encoder settings.
+We also compare to the online transformer from \citet{bellard2021nncp} with the default v3.3 parameters, which is currently state-of-the-art on the Large Text Compression Benchmark (LTCB)~\citep{mahoney2006large}.
+We do not compare to \citet{izacard2020lossless}, since it is conceptually very close to \citet{bellard2021nncp} but worse on LTCB.

 \paragraph{Models}